Stainless Steel Dental Crowns

 How Smile Kannapolis Saves Cracked And Broken Teeth

 One of the most common procedures here at Smile Kannapolis is placing a crown.
-Dr. Evans will place crowns to help out with many different dental health problems.
+Dr. Cotterill will place crowns to help out with many different dental health problems.
 Some of those include:

 - To protect a broken tooth or one that has been severely worn down.